 Individuals who want to relocate outside of Québec may get permanent residence via the Federal Government’s Express Entry system, which is the quickest path available.
 Express Entry is a program that offers a fast track to permanent residency for highly skilled workers in Canada and abroad.

 For potential skilled foreign workers, Express Entry will result in fast processing times of six months or less.
 Express Entry is in control of handling applications for permanent residency under several federal economic immigration programs:

 Becoming permanent resident through Provincial and Territorial Nominee Programs

 In certain circumstances, a person may not be qualified for permanent residence via the Express Entry system, so they should look into one of Canada’s provincial or territorial nominee programs.

 While each program has its own set of requirements, in general, individuals who have worked on a full-time basis in a particular Western Canadian province or territory for a specified number of months (as determined by that particular jurisdiction) will be eligible for permanent residency in that province or territory.

-Before submitting an application, it is important to do a thorough assessment of the eligibility requirements of each provincial and territorial nominee program.
+Before applying, it is important to do a thorough assessment of the eligibility requirements of each provincial and territorial nominee program.